 Look at the instructions for your food dehydrator to find which temperature setting to use for drying herbs.
 It will likely be one of the lowest settings and no higher than 95-100°F.

-Let the dehydrator do its work, but check on it every so often to make sure none of the leaves are burning or getting too crispy.
+Let the dehydrator do its work, but check on the Oregano every so often to make sure none of the leaves are burning or getting too crispy.

-Once you’ve finished drying your oregano, it’s time to store it properly so that all your hard work pays off.
+Once you’ve finished drying your oregano, it’s time to store the Oregano properly so that all your hard work pays off.
 Use glass containers with tight fitting lids and store somewhere like a pantry or cupboard.

 Once all the leaves are properly dried and crumbly, remove the trays and let the herbs cool for at least an hour before storing them.

 Storing Dry Oregano